LughMartensen/quest-realsense/README.md

 Before proceeding to the next steps, the project should be able to produce a working Android .apk build, which runs on the Quest without issues.

 > Note: When testing this on your Android phone later, the generated app should open without any issues and the sample scene should load.
-However, many phones, including newer ones, only support USB 2.0 which will result in your phone not detecting the RealSense camera at all
+However, many phones, including newer ones, only support USB 2.0 which will result in your phone not detecting the RealSense camera at all.
+For the Meta Quest 3, this is not a problem, as it supports USB 3.

 ### Prerequisites #2: Intel RealSense wrappers
 This guide assumes that the Intel RealSense Unity wrappers [**v2.55.1**](https://github.com/IntelRealSense/librealsense/releases/tag/v2.55.1) are imported succesfully in Unity 2022.3.x without errors.
 The reason for choosing this version is that at the time of writing (March 2025), this is the newest version which provides a unitypackage.
 However, it should also be possible to generate a unitypackage for a newer version.